CURepo/CarParking-System/README.md

 # CarParking-System
 This is my first application.
-Thi is the 2nd line.
+This is the 2nd line.